gulpjs/gulp/README.md

 - **Platform-agnostic** - Integrations are built into all major IDEs and people are using gulp with PHP, .NET, Node.js, Java, and other platforms.
 - **Strong Ecosystem** - Use npm modules to do anything you want + over 3000 curated plugins for streaming file transformations.
 - **Simple** - By providing only a minimal API surface, gulp is easy to learn and simple to use.

-## What's new in 4.0?!

-* The task system was rewritten from the ground-up, allowing task composition using `series()` and `parallel()` methods.
-* The watcher was updated, now using chokidar (no more need for gulp-watch!), with feature parity to our task system.
-* First-class support was added for incremental builds using `lastRun()`.
-* A `symlink()` method was exposed to create symlinks instead of copying files.
-* Built-in support for sourcemaps was added - the gulp-sourcemaps plugin is no longer necessary!
-* Task registration of exported functions - using node or ES exports - is now recommended.
-* Custom registries were designed, allowing for shared tasks or augmented functionality.
-* Stream implementations were improved, allowing for better conditional and phased builds.

-## gulp for enterprise

-Available as part of the Tidelift Subscription

-The maintainers of gulp and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-gulp?utm_source=npm-gulp&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Installation